What is Method Statement for Surveying Works?

 He is responsible for quality inspection as per the method statement for surveying.

 Safety and Health Manager

 The Safety and Health Manager is responsible to ensure that all safety precautions and procedures are in place.

 He may conduct audits or inspections to ensure said compliance.

 Safety and Health Officer

-The Safety and Health officer is responsible for monitoring and ensuring that all safety precautions are being followed by the respective engineers, supervisory staff, In addition ensure that the supervisory staff have confirmed checked that all personnel have undergone any necessary induction trainings and that all personnel are equipped with (PPE) Personal Protective Equipment.
+The Safety and Health officer is responsible for monitoring and ensuring that all safety precautions are being followed by the respective engineers, supervisory staff, In addition, ensure that the supervisory staff has confirmed checked that all personnel has undergone any necessary induction training and that all personnel is equipped with (PPE) Personal Protective Equipment.

-Supervises the survey team daily activities on site.
+Supervises the survey team’s daily activities on site.

-Ensures that surveying data are collected and recorded accurately including shape, contour location, elevation and dimension of land features.
+Ensures that surveying data are collected and recorded accurately including shape, contour location, elevation, and the dimension of land features.